jeff-hykin/ible/documentation/checklist.md

 - FUTURE: check that filtering by selected label still works
 - DONE: name the video#observer to be "annotation_status.csv" "who_has_done_what.csv"
 - DONE: change the `video#observer` format, make it videoId, observerId, and the all the fields for that combo
-- fix the delete-upload and overwrite-upload actions
-- upload checks:
-    - check upload handling of comma-separated lists
-    - add reject/confirm to extra data area
-    - fix upload action of delete
-        - add a way to selectively delete video aspects (the problem with "watched")
-    - fix upload action of overwrite
 - FUTURE: probably want to download a label table:
     - total number of observations
     - total duration of all observations